trufflesuite/ganache-cli-archive/README.md

-# SYNOPSIS
+# Welcome to `testrpc`

-Ethereum client for testing and development.
-Uses ethereumjs to simulate full client behavior and make developing Ethereum applications much faster.
-Includes all popular RPC functions and features (like events) and can be run deterministically to make development a breeze.
+`testrpc` is a Node.js based Ethereum client for testing and development.
+It uses ethereumjs to simulate full client behavior and make developing Ethereum applications much faster.
+It also includes all popular RPC functions and features (like events) and can be run deterministically to make development a breeze.

 # INSTALL

+`testrpc` is written in Javascript and distributed as a Node package via `npm`.
+Make sure you have Node.js installed, and your environment is capable of installing and compiling `npm` modules.

 ```Bash
 npm install -g ethereumjs-testrpc
 ```

 **Using Windows?** See our [Windows install instructions](https://github.com/ethereumjs/testrpc/wiki/Installing-TestRPC-on-Windows).

+**Ubuntu User?** Follow the basic instructions for installing [Node.js](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) and make sure that you have `npm` installed, as well as the `build-essentials` `apt` package (it supplies `make` which you will need to compile most things).

 # USAGE